A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Results and analysis

-In Phase 1, YSOs are identified based on four \textit{Spitzer}/IRAC bands, where we only consider objects with detections in all four bands with photometric uncertainties $\sigma<0.2$\,mag, resulting in a sample of 681 sources ($\sim$9\%).
-First, we separate out sources with the excess IR emission that are not YSOs.
-The active star-forming galaxies are eliminated based on their strong PAH-features with red 5.8 and 8.0\,${\rm \mu m}$ colors.
+In Phase 1, YSOs were identified based on four \textit{Spitzer}/IRAC bands, where we only considered objects with detections in all four bands with photometric uncertainties $\sigma<0.2$\,mag, resulting in a sample of 681 sources ($\sim$9\%).
+First, we separated out sources with the excess IR emission that are not YSOs.
+The active star-forming galaxies were eliminated based on their strong PAH-features with red 5.8 and 8.0\,${\rm \mu m}$ colors.
 Since these are quite distinct from the YSOs, the contamination from star-forming galaxies in the final sample is expected to be negligible.
-The broad-line AGNs, with mid-IR colors largely consistent with YSOs \citep{Stern2005}, are removed utilizing the [4.5] vs. [4.5]$-$[8.0] color-magnitude diagram.
-Finally, the unresolved knots of shock emission, often detected in all IRAC bands, as well as resolved structured PAH-emission, producing excess emission in the 5.8 and 8.0\,${\rm \mu m}$ bandpasses, are eliminated.
-The YSOs are then selected from the cleaned sample, where we find 14 Class I and 9 Class II sources (Figure\,\ref{cc1}).
+The broad-line AGNs, with mid-IR colors largely consistent with YSOs \citep{Stern2005}, were removed utilizing the [4.5] vs. [4.5]$-$[8.0] color-magnitude diagram.
+Finally, the unresolved knots of shock emission, often detected in all IRAC bands, as well as resolved structured PAH-emission producing excess emission in the 5.8 and 8.0\,${\rm \mu m}$ bandpasses, were eliminated.
+The YSOs were then selected from the cleaned sample, where we found 14 Class I and 9 Class II sources (Figure\,\ref{cc1}).

-Phase 2 is applied to sources lacking 5.8 or 8.0\,${\rm \mu m}$ detections, but having high quality ($\sigma<0.1$\,mag) 2MASS data in $H$ and $K_s$ ($J$ can also be used when present).
+Phase 2 was applied to sources lacking 5.8 or 8.0\,${\rm \mu m}$ detections, but having high quality ($\sigma<0.1$\,mag) 2MASS data in $H$ and $K_s$ ($J$ can also be used when present).
 Out of 280 sources passing those criteria, only 3 are located within the Class II region of the diagram (Figure\,\ref{cc2}).

-Finally, in Phase 3 we utilize the MIPS 24\,${\rm \mu m}$ data in order to re-examine the original catalog.
-In this step we find one of our Class I YSOs from Phase 1 to lack adequate 24\,${\rm \mu m}$ excess, which re-classifies it as a heavily reddened Class II YSO (green diamond in Figure\,\ref{cc1}).
-We, therefore, end up with 26 YSO candidates, 13 of Class I and 13 of Class II.
+Finally, in Phase 3, we utilized the MIPS 24\,${\rm \mu m}$ data in order to re-examine the original catalog.
+In this step we find one of our Class I YSOs from Phase 1 to lack adequate 24\,${\rm \mu m}$ excess, which reclassifies it as a heavily reddened Class II YSO (green diamond in Figure\,\ref{cc1}).
+We therefore ended up with 26 YSO candidates, namely, 13 of Class I and 13 of Class II.

-In order to maximize the YSO selection process, by including the available AllWISE data, we utilize our YSO candidate sample as a training set for a machine learning algorithm, as described in the following section.
+In order to maximize the YSO selection process by including the available AllWISE data, we utilized our YSO candidate sample as a training set for a machine learning algorithm, as described in the following section.